kai-chun/calculator/README.md

 # calculator
-a calculator with basic functions.
+make a calculator with basic functions.
+- use JavaFX